awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Target Type<a name="target-type"></a>

-When you create a target group, you specify its target type, which determines how you specify its targets\.
+When you create a target group, you specify its target type, which determines the type of target you specify when registering targets with this target group\.
 After you create a target group, you cannot change its target type\.

 The following are the possible target types: